jpremmel/yarp2.0/README.md

 # _YARP_

-#### _Yepicodus Academic Research Portal, 5 Jan 2020_
+#### _Yepicodus Academic Research Portal, 23 March 2020_

 #### By _**Jacqueline Remmel and Mike McShane**_

 ## Description

-This app allows the user to enter a search term to browse articles from the [CORE API](https://core.ac.uk/ "CORE Homepage").
-The user can thens save an article from the search results to the "My Articles" list.
-The user can also view the article's details or remove articles from their list.
+This is a React/Redux frontend app that uses Google's [Firebase](https://firebase.google.com/ "Firebase") & [Cloud Firestore](https://firebase.google.com/docs/firestore "Cloud Firestore documentation") for user authentication and NoSQL database storage.
+Any user can navigate to the app's homepage and enter a search term to browse articles from the [CORE API](https://core.ac.uk/ "CORE Homepage").
+If the user is signed in, they can choose to save an article from the search results to their "My Articles" list.

 React component structure: